 Remain Positive as a Direct Reflection of Your Company’s Reputation

 There is plenty of doomsday, negative information out there.
 Be part of the positive and you’ll be more likely to thrive.
-As everyone slowly starts coming out of lockdown, this will go a long way to help keep your company’s positive reputation intact.
+This will go a long way to help keep your company’s positive reputation intact.